-To get a CDL, you must pass knowledge and skills tests.
+To get a Florida CDL, you must pass a knowledge and skill test.
 This manual will help you pass the tests.
 This manual is not a substitute for a truck driver training class or program.
 Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver in the trucking industry.

-Figure 1.1 helps you determine if you need a CDL vehicle.
+Figure 2.1 helps you determine if you need a CDL.